-The observatory was constructed in a neo-renaissance style by the architecture firm Talmadge and Watson.
+The observatory was constructed in a Neo-Renaissance style by the architecture firm Talmadge and Watson.
 Two angels holding celestial objects stand tall on either side of the main entrance.
-The frieze above the front doors depict the Greek god Helios watering his horses after dragging the sun across the sky in a golden chariot over the course of the day.
-Names of seventeen great astronomers were engraved in marble with gold inlays around the top of the building.
-The observatory included one of the best astronomical libraries of the day, a 100-seat lecture hall, a darkroom, kitchen, office space, and a bedroom for sleepy astronomers to catch some shut-eye after their long nights.
+The frieze above the front doors depicts the Greek god Helios watering his horses after dragging the sun across the sky in a golden chariot over the course of the day.
+The names of seventeen great astronomers were engraved in marble with gold inlays around the top of the building.
+The observatory included one of the best astronomical libraries of the day, a 100-seat lecture hall, a darkroom, a kitchen, office space, and a bedroom for sleepy astronomers to catch some shut-eye after their long nights.
 At some point, a seismograph was installed on the ground floor, supported by a column of concrete that rests on bedrock thirty feet below.
 The Perkins Observatory was truly an awe-inspiring structure.
-When it was completed in 1931, it housed the third largest telescope in the world.
+When it was completed in 1931, it housed the third-largest telescope in the world.

 Location Information: Active Research Facility

 Perkins Observatory is located at 3199 Columbus Pike south of Delaware; Delaware County.